Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/03-AIE-ML-lenet_tutorial/README.md

   <summary>make kernels: Compile PL Kernels</summary>

 ### make kernels: Compile PL Kernels
-In this step, the Vitis compiler takes any Vitis compiler kernels (RTL or HLS C) in the PL region of the target platform (`xilinx_vek280_es1_base_202520_1`) and the AI Engine-ML kernels and graph and compiles them into their respective XO files.
-In this design, the `dma_hls` kernel is compiled as an XO file and the `Lenet_kernel` has already been pre-compiled as an XO file.
+In this step, the Vitis compiler takes any Vitis compiler kernels (RTL or HLS C) in the PL region of the target platform (`xilinx_vek280_es1_base_202520_1`) and the AI Engine-ML kernels and graph.
+It then compiles them into their respective XO files.
+In this design, the `dma_hls` kernel compiles as an XO file, and the `Lenet_kernel` has already been pre-compiled as an XO file.
 You can access the source code by unzipping the XO file.

 `unzip lenet_kernel.xo`

-The files are stored under the `ip_repo` folder.
+The `ip_repo` folder contains the unzipped files.

 The following commands compile the kernels (default TARGET=hw_emu).